pjBooms/Java-ReStart/README.md

 The server has a very simple REST interface now:

 ```
-GET /{application} -- returns a main class name of an application (entry point)
+GET /{application} -- returns an application descriptor in JSON format (main class name of the application (entry point), splash, etc.)
 GET /{application}?resource={resource} -- returns a class/resource of a referenced application
 ```